 What to Pack

 May feels practically summer-like throughout much of Spain, so as far as clothes are concerned, think light, flowy fabrics that allow your skin to breathe.
 As for footwear, while flip-flops are fine for the beach, locals don't usually wear them around town.
 Instead, bring stylish sandals with a solid sole (you'll need support for all the walking you're going to do).
-If you're headed up north, consider layering your clothes as weather can be quite unpredictable, and throw in an umbrella lest you get caught off-guard by an unexpected shower.
+If you're headed up north, consider layering your clothes as the weather can be quite unpredictable, and throw in an umbrella lest you get caught off-guard by an unexpected shower.

 May Events in Spain

 Cultural festivals and other fascinating events abound throughout Spain in May.
-Here's what to keep on your radar throughout the month.

 May Travel Tips